raytroop/raytroop.github.io/source/_posts/ade.md

 ![image-20251101193603045](ade/image-20251101193603045.png)

-The right testbench have AC common voltage, which is undesired. that's why the left testbench is better choice for differential R/C extraction
+The left testbench is better choice for differential R/C extraction.  because the right testbench may have *uncontrolled AC common stimulus*, which is undesired

 ![image-20251101192827303](ade/image-20251101192827303.png)